UC San Diego Health is proud to have delivered more than 600,000 doses of COVID-19 vaccines to the San Diego community.

 No vaccine is 100 percent effective, so the more people in our communities who become vaccinated, the less the virus will circulate among us and the better protected we all will be.

-Some people may experience side effects such as pain at the injection site, fatigue, headache, muscle pain, chills, joint pain or fever.
-The symptoms can be more intense, but have not been observed as serious or long-lasting.
-Reactions to vaccines are common — they indicate expected immune response.
+may experience side effects such as pain at the injection site, fatigue, headache, muscle pain, chills, joint pain or fever.
+The symptoms can be more intense, but they have not been observed as serious or long-lasting.
+Reactions to vaccines are common — they indicate the expected immune response.
 Experts say the vaccines are safe.
 Side effects may be more common after the second dose.

 You should seek medical attention right away if you have any of the following symptoms several days after receiving the vaccine: shortness of breath, chest pain, leg swelling persistent abdominal pain, severe headaches or blurred vision, easy bruising or tiny blood spots under the skin beyond the site of the injection.